YU000jp/logseq-plugin-bullet-point-custom-icon/readme.md

 ) on the toolbar.
 And select this (![image](https://github.com/YU000jp/logseq-plugin-bullet-point-custom-icon/assets/111847207/80ab0c46-5b78-4e97-956e-17d1b0131bd5)).
 After that, the #️⃣ button will appear on the toolbar.
 - Insert tags directly into the block from the popup.
 If want to remove the icon, remove the tag inside the block.
 - Up to 12 types of icons can be set.
 Multiple tags can be set for one icon.
 Change configs in Plugin settings (⚙️).
+> If use Tabler-icon, need to install and enable [`Tabler picker` plugin](https://github.com/yoyurec/logseq-tabler-picker).

 ---